Religion in Russia: Judaism

-Ethnic and shamanic religions, paganism and Tengrism
+Ethnic religions, paganism and Tengrism

+Certain peoples of Russia, for example, the Altaians, Nganasans and Nenets, for the most part, continue to practice ethnic (indigenous) religions.
+Thus, according to a survey conducted in 2008 by the Research State Institute of Altaic Studies, among Altai believers, 81% were adherents of Burkhanism (Altai ethnic religion), and 5.3% of shamanism.

 Paganism and Tengrism, counted together as "traditional religions of the forefathers" were the third-largest religious group after Christianity and Islam, with 1,700,000 believers or 1.2% of the total population of Russia in 2012.
 These religions are protected under the 1997 law, whose commentary specifies that "other religions and creeds which constitute an inseparable part of the historical heritage of Russia's peoples" also applies to "ancient Pagan cults, which have been preserved or are being revived".
 Tengrism is a term which encompasses the traditional ethnic and shamanic religions of the Turkic and Mongolic peoples, and modern movements reviving them in Russia.
-Paganism in Russia is primarily represented by the revival of the ethnic religions of the Russian Slavic people and communities, the Ossetians (Scythian), but also by those of Caucasian and Finnic ethnic minorities.
+Paganism in Russia is primarily represented by the revival of the ethnic religions of the Russian Slavic people and communities, the Ossetians (Scythian), but also by those of Caucasian and Finno-Ugric ethnic minorities.

 In 2012, Slavic Native Faith (Rodnovery), Caucasian Neopaganism, and Ossetian Assianism were represented by significant numbers of believers in North Ossetia–Alania (29%), Karachay-Cherkessia (12%), Kabardino-Balkaria (3%), Orenburg Oblast (over 3%), Kemerovo Oblast (over 3%), 2% to 3% in Dagestan, Astrakhan Oblast, Kaluga Oblast, Tyumen Oblast, Irkutsk Oblast and Magadan Oblast.
 The Slavic Native Faith was also present in many of the federal subjects of Western Russia in percentages ranging between 1% and 2%.

 Rodnovery alone represented 44% of the followers of the "traditional religions of the forefathers", thus approximately 750,000 people.
 Rodnover organisations include the Union of Slavic Rodnover (Native Faith) Communities headquartered in Kaluga.
 The Moscow Community was the first to be registered by the state in 1994.
 Russian Rodnovers believe in Rod, the supreme God, and in lesser deities who include Perun and Dazhbog.
 Russian centers of Rodnovery are situated also in Dolgoprudny, Pskov and other cities, and Moscow has several shrines.